Dear Sir,

 be best qualified to direct, both on account

-of your high position, & because your are a
+of your high position, & because you

 good christian.
 God bless you in all your